 To develop the strategic plan, the NIGC established a strategic planning team to provide a comprehensive review of the Agency, its mission, and current initiatives in order to draft a plan outline for Commission and NIGC management review.
-This team included staff from each principal department and each operational division to contribute to the development of the strategic plan.
-Meetings were held to formulate the objectives and strategies based on goals established from the NIGC's current mission, priorities, and initiatives.
+This team included staff from each principal department and each operational division.
+The team formulated the objectives and strategies based on goals established from the NIGC's current mission, priorities, and initiatives.